 Audimance: a Mobile App for Listening to Dance

-The application is designed to be flexibly deployed and compatible with any user’s own devices, ensuring ease of technical access and no additional hardware cost for the presenter, and the application code will be generalized, abstracted, and open-sourced for wide use.
+Designed by Kinetic Light member Laurel Lawson who is also an engineer and product designer, the application is designed to be flexibly deployed and compatible with any user’s own devices, ensuring ease of technical access and no additional hardware cost for the presenter, and the application code will be generalized, abstracted, and open sourced for wide use.

-This innovative approach shows how access for disabled individuals need not be a retroactive functional accommodation; rather, access drives innovation and the creation of new art forms.
+Kinetic Light is committed to access as an aesthetic, not a retroactive functional accommodation.
+We know that access drives innovation and the creation of new art forms.